JetBrains/kotlin-web-site/docs/topics/opt-in-requirements.md

 [//]: # (title: Opt-in requirements)

-> The opt-in requirement annotations `@RequiresOptIn` and `@OptIn` are in [Beta](components-stability.md).
-> It is almost stable, but migration steps may be required in the future.
-We'll do our best to minimize any changes you
-> have to make.
-See the details in the [Beta status of the opt-in requirements](#beta-status-of-the-opt-in-requirements) section.
->
-{type="warning"}

 The Kotlin standard library provides a mechanism for requiring and giving explicit consent for using certain elements of APIs.
 This mechanism lets library developers inform users of their APIs about specific conditions that require opt-in, for example, if an API is in the experimental state and is likely to change in the future.